openLOWDIN/openLOWDIN_manual/_sources/code/outputs.rst.txt

 * Gnuplot 2D and 3D graphs for density and orbitals
 * Gaussian fchk files

+If CI or NOCI calculations with "CIStatesToPrint" greater that zero were selected, the molden, cubes and gnuplot files will use the CI or NOCI natural orbitals and/or density.
+Adding "state=N" to a line inside the "OUTPUTS" block allow us to select the desired excited state.

 --------------------
 Molden and AIM files
 --------------------